peters5/docker-espocrm/README.md

 Run
 ------

 The docker-compose file creates and attaches a MySQL database container.
 The database password can be set by copying `.env.dist` to `.env` and changing the password variable.
-Run this command afterwards:
+Go to the repository directory for all steps.

+##### 1. Build Docker image

+    docker build -t "espocrm" .

+##### 2. Start containers

     docker-compose up